A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites

 \subsubsection{Architectural overview: The U-Net model}

-The U-Net architecture, first proposed for biomedical image segmentation by Ronneberger et al. \cite{Ref043}, is characterized by its symmetric encoder-decoder structure, often visualized in a ‘U’ shape shape.
+The U-Net architecture, first proposed for biomedical image segmentation by Ronneberger et al. \cite{Ref043}, is characterized by its symmetric encoder-decoder structure, often visualized in a ‘U’ shape.
 This design excels at capturing both high-level contextual information and fine-grained spatial details, which are essential for precisely localizing features like crack boundaries.
 The full architecture is illustrated in Figure~\ref{figure0}.

 The input to the network is a single-channel grayscale image of size $572 \times 572$ pixels.
 The left side of the U is the encoder (or contracting path), which functions as a feature extractor.
 It consists of repeated blocks of two $3 \times 3$ convolutional layers (with no padding), each followed by a rectified linear unit (ReLU) activation function.
 After each block, a $2 \times 2$ max pooling operation with a stride of 2 is applied, halving the spatial dimensions while doubling the number of feature channels.
 This progressively increases the receptive field, allowing the network to build a hierarchical understanding of the image.

 The right side of the U is the decoder (or expansive path), which reconstructs the segmentation map from the compressed features.
 Each stage begins with a $2 \times 2$ transposed convolution (up-convolution) that doubles the spatial resolution and halves the number of channels, followed by concatenation with the corresponding feature map from the encoder path.
 This is followed by two $3 \times 3$ convolutional layers with ReLU activation.

 At the bottom of the U is the bottleneck, which marks the transition between encoding and decoding.
 It consists of a convolutional block that processes the most abstracted representation of the input.
 The final layer applies a $1 \times 1$ convolution to reduce the number of output channels to two, producing a $388 \times 388$ segmentation map.
 A softmax activation is applied to obtain pixel-wise classification probabilities.